unikorn-cloud/compute/README.md

 ### Configuring Service Authentication and Authorization

-The [Unikorn Identity Service](https://github.com/unikorn-cloud/identity) describes how to configure a service organization, groups and role mappings for services that require them.
+The [UNI Identity Service](https://github.com/nscaledev/uni-identity) describes how to configure a service organization, groups and role mappings for services that require them.

-This service requires asynchronous access to the Unikorn Region API in order to poll cloud identity and physical network status during cluster creation, and delete those resources on cluster deletion.
+This service requires asynchronous access to the UNI Region API in order to poll cloud identity and physical network status during cluster creation, and delete those resources on cluster deletion.

-This service defines the `unikorn-compute` user that will need to be added to a group in the service organization.
+This service defines the `uni-compute` user that will need to be added to a group in the service organization.
 It will need the built in role `infra-manager-service` that allows:

 * Read access to the `region` endpoints to access external networks